- 2016 Mississauga Urban Design Award - Award of Excellence

 Deerfield Hall was constructed in 2014.
 It replaced half of the old North Building, with the second half of the construction completed in 2018.

-In keeping with UTM's committment to Grow Smart, Grow Green, the building is certified LEED silver.
+In keeping with UTM's commitment to Grow Smart, Grow Green, the building is certified LEED Silver.

 Green features of the building include:

 - The building has two green roofs.
 Green roofs have many benefits: They reduce the urban heat island effect; provide habitat for wildlife; the soil helps to insulate the building and they also help to reduce stormwater runoff.

 - The portions of the roof that are not green are high-albedo (white) roofs.
 This reflects heat and helps to reduce the energy needed for air conditioning in the summer.

 - Low-flow plumbing fixtures, which greatly reduce water use in the building as compared to a conventional building

-- A rainwater reuse system: When it rains, the water that falls on the roofs of the building is directed to large underground cistern.
+- A rainwater reuse system: When it rains, the water that falls on the roofs of the building is directed to a large underground cistern.
 The collected rainwater is used for flushing toilets, cutting down on the need to use potable water.

 - Energy-efficient mechanical systems.
 While these systems are largely 'behind the scenes' and out of the public eye, they save a significant amount of energy compared to a conventional building.